jonathandevans/c-adts/README.md

 # c-abstract-data-types
-A series of data type implemented using the standard C library.
+A series of abstract data types implemented using the standard C library.